Mission, Ethos, Values and Philosophy

 Alexandra College educates girls across four areas of excellence: Academic, Music, Visual and Performing Arts, and Sports.

-We create and maintain an inclusive learning environment in which every girl is enabled to know her worth and to live each school day well, for her good and for the common good.
+We are committed to creating and maintaining an inclusive learning environment in which every girl is enabled to know her worth, see the worth of others, and to live each school day well, for her good and for the common good.

 It is our hope that every student leaves this College equipped to continue her lifelong learning process joyfully, to carve her own path, to make and sustain relationships, and to make her particular positive contribution to society.